Blair Garner is the head men's and women's golf coach, he will be entering his second season at Southern Virignia University.

 Garner earned his bachelor’s degree from Utah State in 1991 and his master’s in athletic administration from Idaho State University in 2000.

-Lea Garner is entering her first season as an assistant coach for the men's and women's golf teams.
+Lea Garner is entering her second season as an assistant coach for the men's and women's golf teams.

 After graduating from Brigham Young University in 2016, Garner went pro in February 2017 and became a member of the Symetra Tour.
 Her most recent achievement was winning the first-ever Utah Women's Open last month after sinking a 20-foot putt on the final hole to win by one stroke.